LeaVerou/brep/README.md

 #### Parent settings

-Any child replacements inherit their `regexp` and `case_insensitive` settings from their parent, so you don’t have to specify them multiple times.
+Any child replacements inherit their `regexp` and `ignore_case` settings from their parent, so you don’t have to specify them multiple times.

 ### Refer to the matched string